 Christmas Scavenger Hunt for Kids

-These fun hunts will keep the kids entertained even after all the presents have been unwrapped!
+These fun hunts will keep the kids entertained even after they unwrap all the presents!
 You’ll have plenty of time to prepare the X-mas ham while your little ones are busy finding all their favorite holiday decorations.

 - Your kiddies will have lots of fun finding all the gingerbread people with this Catch the Gingerbread Man scavenger hunt.
 Hide these cutout gingerbread “cookies” around the house, and if you want to make it even more enticing you can leave real cookies in a few of the hiding places too!